Way Down East (1920)

 D.W.
 Griffith's "Way Down East"

-Lillian Gish plays Anna, a poor country girl who gets tricked into a fake wedding by womanizer Lennox.
-When she becomes pregnant, he leaves her.
-After the death of the baby, she wanders onto the farm of a local family, who take her in as a house servant.
-Much to her surprise, Lennox shows up lusting after one of the family's daughters.
-After town gossip uncovers Anna's past, she is asked to leave the family home.
-Before she does, she outs Lennox as the reason for her misgivings.
-After running off into a snow storm, David, a member of the family in love with Anna, goes off after her, eventually resucing her from an icy fate.
+Lillian Gish plays Anna, a poor country girl who is tricked into a fake wedding by the womanizing Lennox.
+When she becomes pregnant, he abandons her.
+After the baby’s death, Anna wanders onto the farm of a local family, who take her in as a house servant.
+To her surprise, Lennox appears, lusting after one of the family’s daughters.
+When town gossip exposes Anna’s past, she is asked to leave the family home.
+Before she departs, she reveals that Lennox is the cause of her troubles.
+After running off into a snowstorm, David, a member of the family who is in love with Anna, goes after her and eventually rescues her from an icy fate.

 Comments